trufflesuite/ganache/UPGRADE-GUIDE.md

 #### DockerHub repo has been moved to trufflesuite/ganache

-You may want to remove your old Docker images and containers and then pull Ganache from the new location before updating, but it this is not required.
+You may want to remove your old Docker images and containers and then pull Ganache from the new location before updating, but this step is not required.

 > Note: Before updating you may want to prune your docker images and containers.
  Read more on [docker pruning](https://docs.docker.com/config/pruning/).